-At the college level, California is behind on creating inclusive college opportunities that can increase opportunities for family sustaining wages for people who have developmental and intellectual disabilities.
+At the college level, California lacks inclusive college opportunities that can increase opportunities for family sustaining wages for people who have developmental and intellectual disabilities.
+At the high school level, there is a challenge to transition youth into employment after graduation.